-As of 11/14/2022, MCDPH has identified one possible locally acquired case of dengue.
+As of 1/13/2023, MCDPH is reporting two possible locally-acquired cases of dengue.
 Prior to this, all cases of dengue in Maricopa County have been travel-associated.
 Countries that have had locally-acquired transmission include Africa, Asia, Mexico, Central and South America, and the Caribbean.
 For a more complete list, see list of affected areas).

 Healthcare providers should be aware that dengue may be circulating in Maricopa County and consider dengue in their differential diagnosis in those who present with acute onset of fever and at least one of the following: headache, myalgia, arthralgia, bone pain, retro-orbital pain, anorexia, vomiting, macular or maculopapular rash, and minor hemorrhagic manifestations.

 - Anyone with appropriate travel history (see list of affected areas) PLUS